batt842/learning-the-basics/English/2020/2020-04-13-Note#1-What I Talk About When I Talk About Running.md

   - to gradually remove or reduce the amount of something
   - to make someone feel very worried over a long period of time

-I think in my own way I'm aware of this danger- probably through experience- and that's why I've had to constantly keep my body in motion, in some cases pushing myself to the limit, in order to heal the loneliness I feel inside and to put it in perspective.
+I think in my own way I'm aware of this danger- probably through experience- and that's why I've had to constantly keep my body in motion, in some cases pushing myself to the limit, in order to heal the loneliness I feel inside and to _put it in perspective_.
 - put something in(to) perspective
   - to judge or compare something in a sensible way